Closed continuations of Riemann surfaces: Introduction

 \section{Introduction}

 Let $R_{0}$ be an open Riemann surface of finite genus $g$.
 If $g=0$, then the general uniformization theorem assures us that $R_{0}$ is conformally equivalent to a domain on the Riemann sphere $\hat{\mathbb{C}}:=\mathbb{C} \cup \{\infty\}$.
-In 1928 Bochner generalized it to the case of higher genus in his study \cite{Bochner1928} on continuations of Riemann surfaces, showing that $R_{0}$ can be realized as a subdomain of a closed Riemann surface of the same genus $g$.
+In 1928 Bochner generalized it to the cases of higher genera in his study \cite{Bochner1928} on continuations of Riemann surfaces, showing that $R_{0}$ can be realized as a subdomain of a closed Riemann surface of the same genus $g$.
 While a closed Riemann surface of genus zero is essentially unique, this is not the case for closed Riemann surfaces of positive genus so that there may be two or more closed Riemann surfaces of genus $g$ with a domain conformally equivalent to $R_{0}$ provided that $g>0$.
 It is then natural to ask into which closed Riemann surfaces of genus $g$ the Riemann surface $R_{0}$ can be conformally embedded.

-Heins \cite{Heins1953} tackled the problem for $g=1$, and proved in 1953 that the set of closed Riemann surfaces of genus one which is a continuation of $R_{0}$ is relatively compact in the moduli space of genus one.
-Four years later Oikawa \cite{Oikawa1957} formulated the problem in the context of Teichm\"{u}ller spaces, and discovered that the set of marked closed Riemann surfaces of genus $g$ into which $R_{0}$ can be mapped by a conformal embedding preserving markings is compact and connected in the Teichm\"{u}ller space of genus $g$.
+Heins \cite{Heins1953} tackled the problem for $g=1$, and proved in 1953 that the set of closed Riemann surfaces of genus one which are continuations of $R_{0}$ is relatively compact in the moduli space of genus one.
+Four years later Oikawa \cite{Oikawa1957} formulated the problem in the context of Teichm\"{u}ller spaces, and discovered that the set of marked closed Riemann surfaces of genus $g$ into which $R_{0}$ can be mapped by a homotopically consistent conformal embedding is compact and connected in the Teichm\"{u}ller space of genus $g$.
 In 1987 the second author \cite{Shiba1987} improved Oikawa's result in the case of genus one by deducing that Oikawa's set is in fact a closed disk, which may degenerate to a singleton, with respect to the Teichm\"{u}ller distance.
 The authors then have been developing the theory mainly in the framework of Torelli spaces (see, for example, Masumoto \cite{Masumoto1999,Masumoto2000}, Schmieder-Shiba \cite{SchS1997,SchS1998,SchS2001} and Shiba \cite{Shiba1988,Shiba1989,Shiba2001,Shiba2004,Shiba2019}).
+For other results related to conformal embeddings of Riemann surfaces see Bourque \cite{Bourque2018}, Earle-Marden \cite{EM1978}, Fehlmann-Gardiner \cite{FG1995}, Hamano \cite{Hamano2018}, Hamano-Shiba-Yamaguchi \cite{HSY2017}, Horiuchi-Shiba \cite{HS1994}, Ioffe \cite{Ioffe1975}, Ito-Shiba \cite{IS1999,IS2001}, Kahn-Pilgrim-Thurston \cite{KPT2022}, Masumoto \cite{Masumoto2007,Masumoto2011}, Sasai \cite{Sasai2005,Sasai2006}, Shiba \cite{Shiba1984,Shiba1993} and Shiba-Shibata \cite{SS1985,SS1987}.
+Applications of conformal embedding theory to hyperbolic geometry and holomorphic mappings are found in Bourque \cite{Bourque2016} and Masumoto \cite{Masumoto1997,Masumoto2000,Masumoto2013,Masumoto2016,Masumoto2019}.